Make sense of multi-layered insights.

 to get them there.

 We made a tiny disruptive tweak to the usual card sort methodology by asking respondents to rank a group of four 'Mindsets.'
-With the rankings in hand, we broke sharply with convention by asking the doctors to focus on the 'Mindset' they least agreed with.
+With the rankings in hand, we broke with convention by asking the doctors to focus on the 'Mindset' they least agreed with.

 As they sat with the problematic Mindset staring up at them, we asked them to choose three Reasons to Believe (RTBs) that would get them closest to embracing the ideas behind that Mindset.